-New students are normally required to complete the College's placement test prior to their enrollment.
+Students are required to satisfy placement at the time of admission.
 Students identified as needing developmental work must satisfactorily complete the appropriate developmental English and mathematics courses as part of the program.

 Because students will be required to observe and work with young children the Program requires students to meet the requirements of the Child Protective Services Law, 23 Pa.
 C.S.A., section 6344 (relating to prospective child care personnel).
 Students must therefore present up-to-date Pennsylvania criminal history reports, Federal Bureau of Investigation criminal history reports, Department of Public Welfare (child abuse) reports, and health clearances, clearly stating that they are eligible to work with children.
 (Up-to-date clearance is defined as being no more than 12 months old on the first day of working with children.)
 Failure to produce up-to-date clearances or a change of clearance status may result in a student's removal from the program.
 A student who believes that an error of fact has been made in his/her removal may appeal that decision.
 Information regarding the appeal procedure will be provided with the letter of removal.